Effective Ways to Make Spotify Kid Friendly

 You just hit play to stream anything you like.

-The app allows users to listen to music everywhere as it works on computer, mobile, tablet and TV.
+The app allows users to listen to music everywhere as it works on computers, mobile, tablets, and TV.
 With Spotify, users can follow their friends and favorite artists to stay in the know about the latest songs and trends.

 Why should parents add Parental Control on Spotify?